AbhishekA9/AbhishekAnand_Python/README.md

-The module is coded in Python 2.7 and uses libraries os,json,csv,pandas.
+The project is coded in Python 2.7 and uses libraries os,json,csv,pandas.
 Before running the code , please make sure below input files are present in the working directory:
 1537277231233_Input_Transactions.txt
 Input_StartOfDay_Positions.txt